top of page

 On November 26th, 2023, the Spokesman Review newspaper had a long article in the Northwest section about me:

-"When Beth Pothen bakes for the holidays, she decorates with the tiniest of details, making shapes and cutouts with icing, swirls and sprinkles.
+"When Beth Pothen bakes for the holidays, she decorates with the tiniest of details, making shapes and cutouts with icing, swirls and sprinkles, Bells, Santa hats or rounds go into the oven – but they’re nonedible treats from clay – sized for 1/2-by-1-inch cookie sheets.

 The Greenacres resident crafts these replicas and other handmade miniatures she sells at shows and online.